rociomer/interpenetrated-structures/README.md

 Copy fileConversion.py and findInterpenetratedStructures.py to
 directory with CSSR files for structures to interpenetrate.
-If necessary, modify the path to Zeo++ at the top of fileConversion.py.
-Then modify any parameters at the top of findInterpenetratedStructures.py, and run.
+If necessary, modify the path to Zeo++ at the top of fileConversion.py, and modify any parameters at the top of findInterpenetratedStructures.py (such as the displacement length and overlap distance between the interpenetrated structures to be generated).
+Then simply run findInterpenetratedStructures.py (uses Python2.7).
 Output files will be written to the working directory.

+For sample cluster submission scripts, see *cluster-submission-scripts/*.

 ## Description
 This program was written so as to facilitate the generation